 Did you ever change the Thank-you page of your online form?
 Not very much, I believe.
 Well, allow me to tell you how much potential you have missed for your business.
 Because these form success pages are not just dull confirmations in text that the submission went through, but a post-conversion deal opener.

 Whether they’re giving out an eBook, selling shoes or registering investors to an innovative project, they have customized their thank you pages that further extend the conversion funnel.
 If you’re offering a free eBook on your form, you can go further as to invite your respondents to an online course about the same topic, right after they have submitted your form.
-Or if you’re selling shoes, you can add a voucher code on the thank you page that your customers may use for future purchases.
+Or if you’re selling shoes, you can add a voucher code on the form confirmation page that your customers may use for future purchases.

 It so happened that I stumbled upon a nice article at our friends from Unbounce about taking thank you pages to the next level.
 It takes 7 real examples of how others are using their thank you page as a way to keep people in the loop.
 Just to narrow it down to two of them from the article: